Realism in American Art and American Realist Artists

-This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "Realism in American Art."
+This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "Realism in American Art and American Realist Artists."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.

 Articles and essays from Resource Library in chronological order:

 Along His Own Lines: A Retrospective of New York Realist Eugene Speicher, an exhibit held February 5, 2014 - July 13, 2014 at the Samuel Dorsky Museum of Art.
 Includes essay by Valerie Ann Leeds.
 Accessed December, 2015.

 The American Pre-Raphaelites: Radical Realists is a 2019 exhibit at the National Gallery of Art which says: "In celebration of the 200th anniversary of the birth of John Ruskin (1819-1900), the most influential art critic of the Victorian era, the Gallery presents more than 90 paintings, watercolors, and drawings created by American artists who were profoundly influenced by Ruskin's call for a revolutionary change in the practice of art."
 Also see press release.
 Accessed 7/19

 American realism, from Wikipedia.
 Accessed August, 2015.

 Charles Rain, Painter was a 1982 exhibit at the Sheldon Museum of Art.
 Viewers may download the exhibition catalog.
 Accessed 1/17 See also RL's Charles Rain: Magic Realism (8/14/99)

 Beyond Realism: The Works of Kent Bellows 1970-2005, an exhibit held 9/25/2010 - 1/16/2011 at the Joslyn Art Museum.
 Accessed February, 2015